 Sugar consumption has immense repercussions on mental health.
 Sugar is found everywhere – even in the most unsuspecting places.
 Within the Standard American Diet, otherwise known as “SAD,” it is nearly impossible to avoid.
 It seems we are well acquainted with the impact that sugar has on our physical health, given it remains the culprit for chronic illnesses such as Type 2 diabetes, cardiovascular disease, and fatty liver disease.
 However, we tend to forget the other half of the equation.
 How does sugar impact our mental health?
 To no surprise, it is equally as harmful.
 It can be considered one of the most common foods that negatively affect mental health given its overwhelming presence in the modern American diet.

 Understanding the impact that sugar has on our wellbeing will hopefully empower you to be more conscientious of how and where you may be most often consuming it.
 At Awakened Path, we often operate from the lens of nutrition and integrative medicine for mental health.
 This means that through individual therapy, we take into consideration the impact that dietary practices have on our emotional and psychological well-being.
-Through our philosophy, our clinicians can help assist you in examining your diet and how you can be more proactive about limiting your sugar intake to support your overall health.
+Through our philosophy, our clinicians can help assist you in examining your diet and how you can be more proactive about limiting your sugar intake to support healthy holistic living.

 What is sugar?